handsontable/hyperformula/docs/guide/types-of-values.md

 ## Forcing the string value type

 Similarly to other popular spreadsheet software, HyperFormula automatically detects the type of an input value.
-On some occasions, the value should be treated as a string even though it's parsable as a number/date/formula/etc.
+On some occasions, the value should be treated as a string even though it's parsable as a formula, number, date, time, datetime, boolean, currency or percentage.
 The typical examples are numeric values with no number semantics, such as zip codes, bank sort codes, social security numbers, etc.
 To prevent the automatic type conversion, you can prepend the string value with an apostrophe character (`'`).